SpenceKonde/ATTinyCore/avr/extras/ATtiny_x5.md

 Tone() uses timer1.
 For best results, use pin 4 for tone - this will use Timer1's output compare unit to generate the tone, rather than generating an interrupt to toggle the pin.
 In this way, tones can be generated up into the MHz range.
 If timer1 is set to use the PLL clock (provided this is done using the menu option, not manually), Tone will figure this out and output the requested frequency.
 With timer1 running off the PLL @ 64mhz, tone() should be able to output a 32mhz signal on pin 4!

 ### I2C Support
 There is no hardware I2C peripheral.
-The USI can be used to provide I2C support with the TinyWireM or TinyWireS library
+I2C functionality can be achieved with the hardware USI.
+As of version 1.1.3 this is handled transparently via the special version of the Wire library included with this core.

 ### SPI Support
 There is no hardware SPI peripheral.
-The USI can be used to provide SPI support with one of the TinySPI libraries
+SPI functionality can be achieved with the hardware USI - as of version 1.1.3 of this core, this should be handled transparently via the SPI library.
+Take care to note that the USI does not have MISO/MOSI, it has DI/DO; when operating in master mode, DI is MISO, and DO is MOSI.
+When operating in slave mode, DI is MOSI and DO is MISO.
+The #defines for MISO and MOSI assume master mode (as this is much more common).

 ### UART (Serial) Support
 There is no hardware UART support.
 If running off the internal oscillator, you may need to calibrate it to get the speed close enough to the correct speed for UART communication to work.
 The core incorporates a built-in software serial named Serial - this uses the analog comparator pins, in order to use the Analog Comparator's interrupt, so that it doesn't conflict with libraries and applications that require PCINTs.
 TX is AIN0, RX is AIN1.
 Although it is named Serial, it is still a software implementation, so it is recommended to keep the baud rate low, and you cannot send or receive at the same time.
 The SoftwareSerial library may be used; if it is used at the same time as the built-in software Serial, only one of them can send *or* receive at a time (if you need to be able to use both at the same time, or send and receive at the same time, you must use a device with a hardware UART).